-- Appropriate tertiary qualifications in education - Hold a valid clearance to work with Children (Working with Children Check) - Demonstrated understanding of and commitment to the value of public education
+- Appropriate tertiary qualifications in education - Hold a valid clearance to work with Children (Working with Children Check)

 Capabilities for the role

 The NSW public sector capability framework describes the capabilities (knowledge, skills and abilities) needed to perform a role.
 There are four main groups of capabilities: personal attributes, relationships, results and business enablers, with a fifth people management group of capabilities for roles with managerial responsibilities.
 These groups, combined with capabilities drawn from occupation-specific capability sets where relevant, work together to provide an understanding of the capabilities needed for the role.